How to write a resume and cover letter

 The layout of your resume should be neat, simple and easy to read.
-Aim for 3–5 pages, depending on how long you have been in the workforce.
-Employers often have to read many job applications so use headings and dot points so that it is easy to scan.
+Aim for 1–3 pages, depending on how long you have been in the workforce.
+Employers often have to read multiple job applications so use headings and dot points to make your resume easy to read.

 Employers will be looking for your:

 - contact details

 Read more about how to write an effective resume.